-Admissions

-Please see the Undergraduate Admissions Section of this Catalog in Chapter 3 for the admissions requirements to our Certificate Programs.

-Certificate Programs and Courses

-All certificate program courses are offered in 9-week terms.

-Health Science Certificates

-Certificate in Public Health and Health Services

-C HS 2711 Health Science 1

-C HS 2712 Health Science 2

-C HS 3810 Health Systems and Structures

-C HS 3814 Community Health

-Certificate in Human Biology

-C BIOL 1121 Biology 1 for Health Studies Majors

-C BIOL 1122 Biology 2 for Health Studies Majors

-C HS 2211 Human Anatomy & Physiology

-C HS 2611 Nutrition

-Certificate in Epidemiology

-- C HS 3311 Epidemiology

-- C HS 4510 Biostatistics

-- C BIOL 1121 Biology 1

-- C HS 3210 Human Diseases

-Certificate in Behavioral Health

-- C HS 3610 Human Development in a Global Perspective - C HS 4241 Psychopathology and Mental Health - C BIOL 1121 Biology 1 for Health Studies Majors - C HS 3814 Community Health

-Business Administration Certificates

-Certificate in Finance

-- C BUSC 2203 Principles of Finance

-- IC BUSC 2204 Personal Finance

-- C BUSC 4404 Principles of Finance II

-Certificate in Marketing

-- C BUSC 2201 Principles of Marketing

-- C BUSC 2202 E-commerce

-- C BUSC 3302 Consumer Behavior

-Certificate in Strategy

-- C BUSC 2207 Multinational Management

-- C BUSC 3306 Business and Society

-- C BUSC 4407 Strategic Management

-Certificate in Accounting

-C BUSC 1102 Basic Accounting

-C BUSC 3301 Financial Accounting

-C BUSC 3304 Managerial Accounting

-Certificate in Entrepreneurship

-C BUSC 3301 Financial Accounting

-C BUSC 3303 Entrepreneurship I

-C BUSC 4401 Entrepreneurship II
+Certificate in Behavioral Health CNHS 3610 Human Development in a Global Perspective CNHS 4241 Psychopathology and Mental Health CNBIOL 1121 Biology 1 for Health Studies Majors CNHS 3814 Community Health Business Administration Certificates Certificate in Finance CNBUS 2203 Principles of Finance CNBUS 2204 Personal Finance CNBUS 4404 Principles of Finance II Certificate in Marketing CNBUS 2201 Principles of Marketing CNBUS 2202 E-commerce CNBUS 3302 Consumer Behavior Certificate in Strategy CNBUS 2207 Multinational Management CNBUS 3306 Business and Society CNBUS 4407 Strategic Management Certificate in Accounting CNBUS 1102 Basic Accounting CNBUS 3301 Financial Accounting CNBUS 3304 Managerial Accounting Certificate in Entrepreneurship CNBUS 3301 Financial Accounting CNBUS 3303 Entrepreneurship I CNBUS 4401 Entrepreneurship II Computer Science Certificates Certificate in Network and Application Security CMATH 1201 College Algebra CMATH 1280 Introduction to Statistics

+UNIVERSITY OF THE PEOPLE The Education Revolution
-Certificate Courses in Health Science

-Certificate in Public Health and Health Services

-The Public Health and Health Services Certificate Program provides students with an exploration and understanding of community and public health systems and issues.

-Health Science 1: Health Education and Behavior

-Health is a multidimensional concept with both a concrete and a social definition.
+CCS 1101 Programming Fundamentals CCS 2203 Databases 1 CCS 1104 Computer Systems CCS 2204 Communications and Networking CCS 3340 Systems and Application Security CCS 4404 Advanced Networking and Data Security Certificate in Data Science CMATH 1280 Introduction to Statistics CCS 1101 Programming Fundamentals CCS 2203 Databases 1 CCS 3306 Databases 2 CCS 3440 Big Data (NEW) CCS 4407 Data Mining and Machine Learning CCS 4408 Artificial Intelligence Certificate Courses in Health Science Certificate in Public Health and Health Services The Public Health and Health Services Certificate Program provides students with an exploration and understanding of community and public health systems and issues.
+Health Science 1: Health Education and Behavior Health is a multidimensional concept with both a concrete and a social definition.
 In this course concepts of health and illness are explored to examine the ways in which the environmental surroundings, as well as the conditions under which we are born, grow, work, play, and age, shape our personal, community and population health.
 The course also investigates the structural and intermediary determinants of health such as social environment, social capital, behavior, and biology.

-Health Science 2: Preventive Medicine & Social Determinants of Health
+Course Code: CHS 2711 Prerequisites: None Credits: 3 Health Science 2: Preventive Medicine & Social Determinants of Health (Proctored Course) This course provides an opportunity for students to delve further into key topics including social inequalities and their potential impact on health, with emphasis on marginalized and stigmatized populations; the role of resource allocation in health care; public health programing and the role of the UoPeople Catalog | September 1, 2021 - August 31, 2022 151